Electromagnetic surface wave propagation in a metallic wire and the Lambert $W$ function: Sommerfeld's approximate solution

-Stratton states that ``the convergence [of (\ref{eq:first})] can be demonstrated for complex as well as real values of $a$'' ([\onlinecite[p.~529]{Stratton1941}]) but neither offers a proof nor refers to one.
-He was certainly quoting from [\onlinecite{Sommerfeld1899}].
-The mathematical work [\onlinecite{Sommerfeld1898}] of Sommerfeld on the iterative solution of (\ref{eq:ulnuv}) or (\ref{eq:xlnxa}) is rarely (if ever) mentioned.
-Sommerfeld proved that $\lim x_{n} = x_{l}^{*}$ in (\ref{eq:first}) based on the ratio test and the fact that $0 < x_{n+1} < x_{n}$ to conclude that $\{x_{n}\}$ forms a Cauchy sequence.
-Anticipating generalizations---namely, to the complex domain---in what follows we adopt a more general approach.
+Stratton states that ``the convergence [of Eqs.~(\ref{eq:first})] can be demonstrated for complex as well as real values of $a$'' (Ref.~\onlinecite[p.~529]{Stratton1941}) but neither offers a proof nor refers to one.
+He was certainly quoting from Ref.~\onlinecite{Sommerfeld1899}.
+The mathematical work of Sommerfeld\cite{Sommerfeld1898} on the iterative solution of Eq.~(\ref{eq:ulnuv}) or (\ref{eq:xlnxa}) is rarely mentioned.
+Sommerfeld proved that $\lim x_{n} = x_{l}^{*}$ from Eqs.~(\ref{eq:first}) based on the ratio test and the fact that $0 < x_{n+1} < x_{n}$ to conclude that $(x_{n})$ forms a Cauchy sequence---for every given real $\eps > 0$ one can find an integer $N_{\eps}$ such that $\abs{x_{n}-x_{m}} < \eps$ for all $m,\, n \geq N_{\eps}$.
+We shall adopt a more general approach.